frc2204/website/_leadership/ewu.md

   - build
   - cad/design
 ---
-hi i’m ethan and i love to have fun! i love to build completely useless random things along with problem solving!!!!! im stinky and i like extra credit
+hi i’m ethan and i love to have fun! i love to build completely useless random things along with problem solving!!!!!